-PreReq: "B" or better in Math 22 or placement in Math 82X or placement in Math 76; and Eng 21 or ESL 21 or Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 or placement in Eng 102 An introductory course in the methods and principles of inductive reasoning.
+PreReq: Placement in Math 82X; and Eng 21 or ESL 21 or Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 or placement in Eng 102

+An introductory course in the methods and principles of inductive reasoning.
 Focus on the role of probability, statistics, and risk evaluations in decision-making.
 (3 lec hrs.)